yii-tools/app/docs/guide/logger.md

 ## Logging

 The [Yii Logging Library](https://github.com/yiisoft/log) is used to log messages.

-This package provides [PSR-3](https://www.php-fig.org/psr/psr-3/) compatible logging library, it is a simple and flexible logging library that supports multiple log targets.
+This package provides [PSR-3](https://www.php-fig.org/psr/psr-3/) compatible logging library.

+It's a simple and flexible logging library that supports many log targets.

 Each target may filter messages by their severity levels and categories and then export them to some medium such as file, email or syslog.